cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 surface, with a higher risk of information leakage, in particular.
 On one hand, it is mandatory to design more secure data mechanism leveraging legacy data protection methods and innovative technologies such as blockchain.
-On the other hand, the system design can limit the data (especially raw data) requirement for building Digital Twin network, leveraging innovative modeling technologies such as federal learning.
+On the other hand, the system design can limit the data (especially raw data) requirement for building Network Digital Twin, leveraging innovative modeling technologies such as federal learning.

 To address the above listed challenges, it is important to agree on a unified architecture of Network Digital Twin, which defines the main functional components